GabrielDCelery/personal-notes/01_project/memory-palace-normandy/mordinlab.md

 Query by colony alone          →  index (species, colony)   ✗  must rebuild
 ```

-_"Leftmost prefix rule.
-The index is sorted left to right.
-You must start from the left column.
-Querying the middle or right column alone — full scan."_
+_"Composite index column order is fixed.
+Sorted left to right.
+Must start from the left column.
+Had it backwards twice.
+Two rebuilds before I made the card."_

-He gestures at the schema diagram.
+He sets it down and gestures at the schema.

 _"Two decisions that determine everything.
-First: what is a column, what stays JSONB."_

-He points to two sections of the schema.

-_"Symptom presentation — varies per species, changes as I learn more about the weapon, unpredictable structure.
+What is a column, what stays JSONB.
+Symptom presentation — varies per species, changes as I learn more about the weapon.
 JSONB.
-Flexible, stores anything, schema can evolve.
-Not efficiently queryable — acceptable, I do not filter by symptom in the main queries."_

-_"Colony of origin, species, collection date — queried constantly, always the same shape, must be fast.
+Colony of origin, species, collection date — queried constantly, always the same shape.
 Columns.
-Indexable.
-Not JSONB."_

-_"Second decision: which columns to index, in which order, how many.
-Index too few — slow reads, queries hang.
-Index too many — slow writes, rebuild cycles, storage cost."_
+Indexable."_

+_"Wrong choice either direction: JSONB on something you filter constantly — slow.
+Column on something with variable structure — migration every time the weapon evolves."_

-He taps the annotation in red at the bottom of the schema.
+He looks at the query logs.

-_"Write-heavy tables: as few indexes as possible.
-Read-heavy: more acceptable.
-This table receives new records constantly.
-Every index is a cost on every insert."_
+_"Trimmed to four indexes.
+Re-seed: fifty-five minutes.
+Queries still fast.
+Acceptable balance.
+Write-heavy workload — I am always inserting.
+Every index is a tax on every write.
+The missing index was a problem.
+Nine indexes was a worse one."_

 He sets the documents down.